MeloRods/Udacity-Data-Analysis-with-Power-BI/README.md

 - **Best Practices**: Performance optimization, accessibility, and deployment to Power BI Service.

 ## How to Explore
-1. Clone the repository: `git clone https://github.com/yourusername/power-bi-portfolio.git` or [download as ZIP](https://github.com/yourusername/power-bi-portfolio/archive/refs/heads/main.zip).
+1. Clone the repository: `https://github.com/MeloRods/Udacity-Data-Analysis-with-Power-BI.git` or [download as ZIP](https://github.com/MeloRods/Udacity-Data-Analysis-with-Power-BI/archive/refs/heads/main.zip).
 2. Open each `.pbix` file in Power BI Desktop (free download from Microsoft).
 3. Refresh data connections if needed to view live interactions.
 4. Check the `docs/` subfolder in each course for detailed walkthroughs and insights.